California Secure Choice Retirement Savings Program

-A California private retirement plan is not the same as an Individual Retirement Account (IRA).
+A California private retirement plan is not exactly the same as an Individual Retirement Account (IRA).
+The California Secure program is a group IRA program which is regulated federally under IRC 408.
+As such, CCP 704.115 has no value because the statute specially states that the protections are limited to 408 exemptions.
 Unlike an Employee Retirement Income Security Act (ERISA) plan, a California private retirement plan can protect assets from creditors even if only one person participates.

 The private retirement account investments can contain a wide variety of assets that qualify for retirement purposes.
 So, it is possible to place stock, rental properties, and other investments into the plan.
 But it is not acceptable to put one’s current residence into the plan.
 Placing assets in the account protects them from creditors.

 The plan must be properly drafted and operated.
 There is a great deal of elasticity.
 For example, unlike other retirement plans, it does not need to cover other employees.
 One can contribute amounts that are far greater than traditional qualified plans or IRAs.
 Though the contributions are after-tax and not deductible, this gives rise to the tremendous benefit that there are not the harsh funding and compliance issues that the IRS and other agencies impose on ERISAs.
 The complete protection from judgments is an extremely valuable feature.
 The asset protection provided by the plan can stand on its own or it can operate side-by-side with a tax-deferred plan.